Aladdin Sane: Side one

 The opening track, "Watch That Man", was written in response to seeing two concerts by the American rock band New York Dolls.
-According to Doggett, the Dolls' first two albums were important in representing the American response to the British glam rock movement.
+According to the author Peter Doggett, the Dolls' first two albums were important in representing the American response to the British glam rock movement.
 Bowie was impressed with their sound and wanted to emulate it on a song.
-"Watch That Man" is described by Pegg as "a sleazy garage rocker" heavily influenced by the Rolling Stones, specifically their song "Brown Sugar".
+Pegg describes "Watch That Man" as "a sleazy garage rocker" heavily influenced by the Rolling Stones, specifically their song "Brown Sugar" (1971).
 The mix, in which Bowie's lead vocal is buried beneath the instrumental sections, has been heavily criticised by critics and fans.
 Biographers compare it to the contemporaneous sound of Elton John and the Stones' Exile on Main St. (1972).
-The label and Bowie's publisher MainMan initially requested a new mix with Bowie's vocal more upfront, but after Bowie and Scott complied, it was deemed inferior to the original.

-The title track "Aladdin Sane (1913–1938–197?)", often shortened to just "Aladdin Sane", was inspired by Evelyn Waugh's 1930 novel Vile Bodies, which Bowie read during his trip on the RHMS Ellinis back to the UK.
+"Aladdin Sane (1913–1938–197?)" was inspired by Evelyn Waugh's 1930 novel Vile Bodies, which Bowie read during his trip on the RHMS Ellinis back to the UK.
 Described by Buckley as the album's "pivotal" song, it saw Bowie exploring more experimental genres, rather than strict rock 'n' roll.
-It features a piano solo by Garson that is described by Pegg as the track's "defining feature".
-Garson had originally attempted a blues solo and Latin solo, which were politely rejected by Bowie, who asked him to play something more akin to the avant-garde jazz genre that Garson had come from.
+It features a piano solo by Garson, who had originally attempted a blues solo and Latin solo, which were politely rejected by Bowie, who asked him to play something more akin to the avant-garde jazz genre that Garson had come from.
 Improvised and recorded in one take, Buckley considers the solo a "landmark" recording.
 Doggett similarly believes that the track's landscape belongs to Garson.